 What Flooding Means for Louisiana Homeowners

-The overflow of the Amite River showed significant consequence for individuals living in Ascension Parish, where an estimated 66% of homeowners took the brunt of the flooding.
+The overflow of the Amite River showed significant consequences for individuals living in Ascension Parish, where an estimated 66% of homeowners took the brunt of the flooding.
 According to an official in Livingston Parish, close to 75% of homes in the area experienced extreme levels of flooding and face a bleak prognosis.
 80% of all homes in the Baton Rouge area are at a critical level of crisis.

 Federal Declaration of Emergency